 For more information visit the HCHS Career and Tech Ed Unit site.

 The Webster County Area Technology Center serves high school students by expanding their options as they prepare for careers or college.
 The area technology center recognizes its vital role in the region’s economic development strategy and provides yet another avenue for business and industry personnel to be trained.

 The Webster County ATC offers technical programs in computer aided drafting, health sciences, information technology, machine tool technology and welding technology.

-Both Union County High School and McLean County High School also have active and effective Career and Technical Education programs for students on the way to becoming productive employees.
+Union County High School also has active and effective Career and Technical Education programs for students on the way to becoming productive employees.